 Cork, Ireland, 11 October 2021.

-Crust Technology, the driving force behind the open-source low-code platform Corteza, is excited to announce a new major release: Corteza 2021.9.
+Planet Crust, the driving force behind the open-source low-code platform Corteza, is excited to announce a new major release: Corteza 2021.9.
 This release adds loads of new functionality to Corteza.
 Highlights of this release are added support for internationalization, an Integration Gateway, a new reporting tool, the ability to export and import complete applications create with the low-code platform and an improved UI.

 New features and improvement in Corteza 2021.9